anothertechs/anothertechs/src/blogs/programming/neural-network/resnet/index.md

 So, instead of mapping direct function of x -> y with a function f(x), here we define a residual function using f(x) = H(x) - x.
 Which can be reframed to H(x) = f(x) + x, where f(x) represent stack of non-linear layers and x represent identity function.
 From this if the identity mapping is optimal we can easily put f(x) = 0 simply by putting value of weight to 0.
 So the f(x) is what authors call residual function.

 This mapping ensure that higher layer will perfrom at least as good as lower layer, and not worse.

+The ResNet architecture consists of several blocks, each of which contains multiple convolutional layers, batch normalization layers, and ReLU activation functions.
+The shortcut connections are added between these blocks, allowing the network to learn more complex features and improve its accuracy.

+One of the major benefits of ResNet is its ability to train very deep neural networks with high accuracy.
+It has been used in a variety of applications, including image classification, object detection, and segmentation.
+In fact, ResNet is the backbone architecture for many state-of-the-art computer vision models, such as Faster R-CNN and Mask R-CNN.

 ## Implimenting ResNet